 The Fabric • A light tan fabric originally used in military uniforms.
 The colour and garment became so pervasive that khaki cloth became its own entity in the textile world.
 Khaki has a few defining characteristics: its composition of durable cotton, its twill weave, and its classic sand-like colour — rugged and neutral at once.

-Khaki Pants • Our bread and butter, the khaki are casual yet refined pants that typically features slant pockets, a zip fly, and visible stitching.
+Khaki Pants • Our bread and butter, khakis are casual yet refined pants that typically feature slant pockets, a zip fly, and visible stitching.
 Khakis started out as a military uniform — but we were the first to bring them to the office in 1986, paving the way for a widespread movement of business casualwear for men.

 Cargo Pants & Shorts • Military-style clothes originally designed for tough, outdoor activities.
 Their calling cards are patch pockets affixed to their legs.
 These khaki shorts and pants offer extra utilitarian value.

 Chino • Cotton twill pants.
 Its name is inspired by the fact that they were originally made in China.
 Chinos are a lot like khakis, but tend to have a slimmer cut, more streamlined pockets, and invisible stitching.

 Joggers • Tapered pants with an elastic leg opening that falls just above the ankle.
 They’re great for showing-off sneakers.

 Shorts • Short pants that reach only to the thigh or knee.
 Men’s shorts were once considered casual-only, but now they’re being worn by more guys to more momentous occasions.